-- CSL Behring in Australia has entered into an agreement to make a research grant to the Australia and New Zealand College of Anaesthetists (ANZCA), of which Mr Bruce Brook is a member of the Board of Governors; - CSL has entered into a number of contracts, including collaborative research agreements, with Monash University, of which Dr Megan Clark AC is a member of Council; - Financial services provided by Bank of America Merrill Lynch of which Dr Megan Clark AC is a member of the Australian Advisory Board:

-- corporate accounts with Energy Australia of which Ms Christine O'Reilly was a Director during the year; - CSL has entered into a research collaboration with the Baker Heart and Diabetes Institute, of which Ms Christine O'Reilly is a Director; and - CSL has a commercial relationship to acquire laboratory supplies from Agilent Technologies, of which Dr Tadataka Yamada KBE is a Director.
+- CSL Behring in Australia has entered into an agreement to make a research grant to the Australia and New Zealand College of Anaesthetists (ANZCA), of which Mr Bruce Brook is a member of the Board of Governors: - CSL has entered into a number of contracts, including collaborative research agreements, with Monash University, of which Dr Megan Clark AC is a member of Council; - Financial services provided by Bank of America Merrill Lynch of which Dr Megan Clark AC is a member of the Australian Advisory Board; - CSL has entered into a number of contracts, including collaborative research agreements, with the Walter and Eliza Hall Institute for Medical Research (WEHI), of which Ms Marie McDonald is a director: - Corporate accounts with CityLink, operated by Transurban Group of which Ms Christine O'Reilly is a Director; - Corporate accounts with Energy Australia of which Ms Christine O'Reilly was a Director during the year: - CSL has entered into a research collaboration with the Baker Heart and Diabetes Institute, of which Ms Christine O'Reilly is a Director; and - CSL has a commercial relationship to acquire laboratory supplies from Agilent Technologies, of which Dr Tadataka Yamada KBE is a Director.

 During 2018, CSL completed two on-market purchases of shares for the purposes of the NED Share Plan.
-A total of 1,554 shares were purchased during the reporting period and the average price paid per share was A\$139.97
+A total of 1.554 shares were purchased during the reporting period and the average price paid per share was A\$139.97